 Remember, it doesn’t have to be your style, but sticking to a more neutral palate allows the buyer to see more possibilities in your home.

 Kitchens are a gathering place where friends and family come to share a meal.
-Giving your home a warm and inviting color that stays in the ranges of soft oranges, reds and yellows work well because they are rich, but not overpowering.
+Giving your home an inviting color that stays in the ranges of neutrals, greiges and whites.

 Bathrooms show better with light paint because they tend to be the smallest room in your home.
 Light colors allow you to give the illusion that the room is spacious, even when it may not be.
 Your best bet is to avoid white, but stick to colors that incorporate muted hues and earth tones.